ros2/design/articles/100_ament.md

 ### Optional symlinked install

 It is very important to maximize the efficiency of the development cycle of changing code, building, and installing it and then run it to confirm the changes.
-Commonly the installation steps involves copying some resources from the source space to their final destination in the install location. ament provides an option to use symbolic links instead (if the platform supports that).
+Commonly the installation steps involve copying some resources from the source space to their final destination in the install location. ament provides an option to use symbolic links instead (if the platform supports that).
 This enables the developer to change the resources in the source space and skipping the installation step in many situations.